 “It was our job,” he continued, “to help Kor build a technically accurate representation of computer interfaces or attacks, and his job was to explain it to the actors in the context of the scene.”

-Despite the global cyberthreats depicted in "Mr. Robot," the goal was for all of the tactics, techniques, and procedures (TTPs) of all the characters was to make them plausible.
-"Because the show was set in the past, we had the benefit of treating vulnerabilities and exploits that were well-known in real life as if they were new or undiscovered in the timeline of the show.
-This also meant thator demo code created in the real world could be used by the show's characters," Plouffe said.
+Despite the global cyberthreats depicted in “Mr. Robot,” the goal was for all of the tactics, techniques, and procedures (TTPs) of all the characters was to make them plausible.
+“Because the show was set in the past, we had the benefit of treating vulnerabilities and exploits that were well-known in real life as if they were new or undiscovered in the timeline of the show.
+This also meant that proof-of-concept or demo code created in the real world could be used by the show’s characters,” Plouffe said.

 SEE: Launching your cybersecurity career: 10 jobs to consider (free PDF) (TechRepublic)